 Also check out Career Protocol’s MBA Career Placement Report to see how Harvard employment stats stack up against other top MBA programs.

 Table of Contents

-Intimate Secrets of the Harvard MBA Program
+Intimate secrets of the Harvard MBA program

-Looking for the real inside scoop to all the little secrets of the Harvard MBA?
+Looking for the real inside scoop on all the little secrets of the Harvard MBA?
 Get off Reddit and the online forums overflowing with trolls and unverified gossip.
 Or just take those things with a grain of salt!

 - Duff McDonald, The Golden Passport: Harvard Business School, the Limits of Capitalism, and the Moral Fatigue of the MBA Elite (2017, Harper Collins)

 - Philip Delves Broughton, Ahead of the Curve: Two Years at Harvard Business School (2009, Penguin Books)